Apress/firewalls-dont-stop-dragons/errata.md

 ## Errata

+### Tip 4-1.
+Choose a Strong Master Password

+After I published the 4th edition of the book, I created a fun, fantasy-themed website called [d20key.com](https://d20key.com/) for generating a *passphrase*.
+A passphrase can be easier to remember than a password, and for a password vault, that's a good thing.
+You can read about passphrases in my [blog article here](https://firewallsdontstopdragons.com/how-when-to-use-a-passphrase/).

 ### Tip 4-2.
 Getting Starting with LastPass

 LastPass is planning to restrict what sorts of devices you can use on its Free tier as of March 2021.
 I am not happy about this (and frankly still hoping they might change their minds), even though I'm a paying customer and these changes will have no effect on paying customers.
 And then it was found that their Android app had several trackers in it.
 I wrote [a blog article about this](https://firewallsdontstopdragons.com/moving-to-bitwarden/) that you might want to check out.
 The short version is that my recommendations will likely change going forward.
 LastPass is still secure and has good features.
 But I would now recommend one of the following: